-But if you also want to insure it against accidental damage (like cracks in your lens) and mysterious disappearance (as in, you lost your camera and have no idea how), you’ll need a bit of oomph added to our policy.
-At Lemonade we call it ‘Extra Coverage’ (the industry refers to it as ‘scheduled personal property coverage,’ which is a bit of a mouthful).
+But if you also want to insure it against accidental damage (like cracks in your lens) and mysterious disappearance, you’ll need to get Extra Coverage (or ‘scheduled personal property coverage,’ in insurance speak).

-- Coverage against accidental loss (mysterious disappearance)
+- Coverage against accidental loss (aka, mysterious disappearance)

 - Coverage against any accidental physical damage